FREE SHIPPING Orders $99+ FREE GIFT $75+

 Ground oatmeal, or oat flour, is a gentle manual exfoliant that -- thanks to its high concentration of zinc and other compounds -- can slough away dead cells, fight inflammation, and decrease oxidative stress.

 Unlike salt, which can be unnecessarily abrasive on the skin, sugar is a suitable face exfoliation option.
 For one, the texture of sugar particles allows for gentle, effective agitation of the skin’s surface without a high risk of irritation.
-What’s more, sugar is a natural humectant, meaning that it can exfoliate and moisturize the skin at the same time.
+What’s more, sugar is a natural humectant, meaning that it can moisturize andexfoliate skinat the same time.

-Aloe vera is an excellent skin soother, hydrator, and exfoliator.
+Aloe vera is an excellent skin soother, hydrator, and thebest exfoliator for face.
 Why?
 It’s rich in vitamins, antioxidants, minerals, and salicylic acid, which allows it to provide gentle exfoliation while moisturizing and soothing the skin.

 On the chemical side, our all-around MVP is the AHA glycolic acid.
 The smallest of all AHAs, glycolic is lauded for its ability to provide gentle, even exfoliation without being too harsh on the skin.
 For this reason, it can effectively: